front cover of Air Officer Commanding

 Amsterdam University Press, 2023

-The Blackburn Buccaneer was the first jet aircraft specially designed for flying very low under the radar at high subsonic speeds.
+The Blackburn Buccaneer was the first jet aircraft that was especially designed for very low flying under the radar at high subsonic speeds.
 It was developed in the fifties and entered service at the Royal Navy in 1962.
-Later it also flew as an attack bomber at the R.A.F. and it even played a role in the Gulf War in 1991 before being retired in 1994 after an operational career that spanned three decades...
+Later, it also flew as an attack bomber at the R.A.F. and it even played a role during the Gulf War in 1991, before being retired in 1994 after an operational career that spanned three decades.

 [more]